GoogleFeud/ts-macros/docs/In-Depth/builtins.md

 # Built-in macros

-ts-docs provides you with a lot of useful built-in macros which you can use inside macros.
+ts-macros provides you with a lot of useful built-in macros which you can use inside macros.

 |> Important: You cannot chain built-in macros!